pramnora/javascript/README.md

 a> pure 100% Javascript code
 b> the use of a Javascript library/or, framework such as: JQuery, Bootstrap, React, Angular, Vue, Svelte/-etc.

-The really good thing about learning to write/run Javascript code...is there is absolutely nothing to either set up/or, download.
-In order to work with Javascript; then, you will need just 2 things, which tend to come already built in to any modern day operating system platform, namely:-
+The really good thing about learning to write/run pure 100% Javascript code...is there is absolutely nothing to either set up/or, download.

+In order to work successfully with Javascript; then, you will need just 2 things, which tend to come already built into any modern day operating system platform, namely:-

 1> A text editor...I usually use the built in Windows Notepad.

 Other text editors you can download for FREE are...
 -> Notepad++
 -> SublimeText
+-> Atom
+-> Visual Studio Code
+-> Bracketts
 -> -etc.

 2> A web browser software...most Operating System platforms now-a-days already come with 'web browser' software built-in; in the case of Windows plaforms it usually comes with IE-Internet Explorer web browser.